tpratap/GRIPJune2021/README.md

 # GRIPJune2021
-Projects related to data science for sparks internship
+Projects related to data science for The Sparks Foundation internship